openmultiplayer/web/docs/scripting/callbacks/OnScriptCash.md

 ## Related Functions

-The following callbacks might be useful, as they're related to this callback in one way or another.
+The following functions might be useful, as they're related to this callback in one way or another.

 - [GetPlayerMoney](../functions/GetPlayerMoney): Retrieves the amount of money a player has.